renovatebot/renovate/docs/usage/configuration-options.md

 Platforms may only support _some_ of these merge strategies.

 If the chosen automerge strategy is not supported on your platform then Renovate stops automerging.
-In that case just set a supported automerge strategy.
+In that case set a supported automerge strategy.

 ## automergeType